-- Cloud Connect or Management Unit (MMU)
+- Cloud Connect or Cloud Connect Advanced (CCA)

-Each Gateway can communicate with up to 120 Tigo-equipped modules.
+- Each Gateway can communicate with up to 120 Tigo-equipped modules.

-The communication range of a Gateway has a maximum radius of 50ft (15m).
-If modules are located more than 50ft (15m) from the Gateway, use additional Gateways.
+- If modules are located more than 50ft (15m) from the Gateway, use additional Gateways.

 Gateways placed around an obstruction

-Residential: Sample Gateway Placement
+Residential: Example Gateway Placements:

-L-shaped house with one Gateway
+L-shaped house with one Gateway (above image).

-L-shaped house with dormer and two Gateways
+L-shaped house with dormer which may need 2 Gateways.

 Gateways should always be mounted to the frame of a module whenever possible, but a Gateway can also be mounted in an attic depending on the roofing materials used.
 Not recommended for metal roofing.